 Our Insider’s Guide: Explore Monaco with Barbara Muckermann

-As Silversea’s Chief Commercial Officer, I rarely spend longer than one week in any one place.
-Travel is (usually) an essential part of my job, whether visiting one of our offices overseas or traveling aboard one of our ships.
-As such, I take great delight in quality time spent at home, in Monaco—a 2km2 geographical anomaly, nestled between the French Alps and the Mediterranean Sea, 10km or so from Italy.
+I take great delight in quality time spent at home, in Monaco—a 2-square-kilometer geographical anomaly, nestled between the French Alps and the Mediterranean Sea, 10 kilometers or so from Italy.
 During these rare periods in one place, I like to experience new sides to Monaco, as if visiting for the first time.
-I am a huge advocate of deep and immersive travel—which is absolutely possible in a short time frame, even if one has just 12 hours in Monaco during a cruise.
+I am a huge advocate of deep and immersive travel,which is absolutely possible in a short time frame, even if one has just 12 hours in Monaco during a cruise.